PREVENTIVE AND RESEARCH ACTIONS CONCERNING HEALTH POLICY

 Each participant agrees to:

-1. Declare to the medical commission the following information:
+- Declare to the Health Commission the following medical information:

-- Any medical history and/or pathology which may increase the risks during vigorous exercise;
+- Any medical history and/or pathology, in particular, those which may increase risks during the practice of a sport

 - The use of regular treatments or medication during the 30 days prior to the start of the competition

 - Request or use of a substance or method subject to a Therapeutic Use Exemption (TUE)

 - Provide all urinary and/or blood and/or hair and/or salivary samples required from 30 days before the competition and up to 7 days after the competition.
 He/she also consents to the associated analysis of these samples, on the understanding that the costs for the sampling and analyses are covered directly by the Organization.

 - Accept not to participate in the competition if glucocorticoids have been used, without any relation to the mode of administration and therefore the presence or not of a TUE, within the 7 days before the start of the competition.
 The use of glucocorticoids may be identified in the context of the analysis carried out, either from a direct dosage or in the case of abnormally low cortisol.

 - Accept to answer any meeting request on-site or remotely (phone or video conference) that the Health Commission may ask for in order to discuss their ability or not, to participate in the competition.